bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project5-parallel.md

 ### The Report

-Summarize yoru work and findings in a brief report.
+Summarize your work and findings in a brief report.
 Include the following:

 * Parallelization:
    * What parts of the code did you parallelize and how/why?
 Comment on what you tried and what worked/did not work.